 Traditional EVV tracks arrival and departure times, requires comments detailing the type of care provided, and notes when a visit hasn’t been completed.
 Altogether, it serves as a monitoring tool that simplifies billing for providers, and lets payers know when the care being paid for is the same as that being delivered.

 Say a visit is late, or a caregiver forgot to clock out.
 With EVV, you’ll see what’s happening in real time, so you can mend the issue right away – instead of letting it go unnoticed.

 EVV also allows for reduced payroll processing time.
 With electronic clock-in/clock-out data, you can let those costly paper timesheets become a thing of the past.

 Integrated EVV platforms take electronic efficiency a step further.
-Automated software that integrates with your existing management systems leave you better equipped to maximize your aides’ schedules and capabilities, avoid scheduling mixups, and ensure all-around compliance.
-With an integrated approach, visit data is automatically tied to scheduling, billing and compliance – connecting all aspects of your business.
+Automated software that integrates with your existing management systems leaves you better equipped to maximize your caregivers’ schedules and capabilities, avoid scheduling mixups, and ensure all-around compliance.
+With an integrated approach, visit data is automatically tied to scheduling, billing, and compliance – connecting all aspects of your business.

 An integrated EVV platform enables you to:

 With technology doing much of the administrative work for you, you can focus on making your business the best it can be.